 Paul was at base camp when the earthquake and avalanche hit and was fortunate to have escaped unharmed due mostly to the random luck of the camp location.

-Read more about Paul’s earthquake experiences in Everest Base Camp & Kathmandu.
+Read more about Paul’s earthquake experiences during Everest 2015.

-Thank you to everyone who donated and generously helped us to support these very worthwhile causes.
-100% of all funds raised went directly to the respective charity.
+Thank you to all who generously donated to these very worthwhile causes.
+100% of funds raised went directly to the respective charity.

 Irish Seven Summits has partnered with Planet Adventure in UK in providing high quality branded hoodies, t-shirts and training tops.